neilthaker07/cmpe202-irobot/XP_VALUE_Communication.md

 * Team has communicated about the individual choice about design pattern implementation.
 * Team will be adding game power ups and new level design pattern.
 * Team will be communicating about differnet blocker faced during the week.

+### Week 7

+## MOM: Meeting 7

+* Team has communicated to each member to complete the remaining design pattern.
+* Team will be doing in coming week.
+* Team will be working on remaining functionality.